 Projects to date:

 The Recognizing Women Project created in 2001, bridges the gap between art and academia through collaborative interdisciplinary research initiatives between the company, high school & professional female dancers, and students enrolled in local university social sciences and humanities departments.
 The mission of the project is to create artistic/educational work that addresses various social, political, cultural contributions, as well emotional, psychological and spiritual experiences of women.

-Strange Love: EPISODES conceived in 2011, is a serialized multi-media performance exploring courtship, intimacy and love amidst the music of John Coltrane, Miles Davis.
-Strange Love: EPISODES gathers eight dancer/singers and a jazz trio to merge vocal renditions of Coltrane & Davis’ compositions with theatrical dance, movement monologues and a montage of ambient cinematic projects.
+Strange Love: EPISODES conceived in 2011, is a serialized multi-media performance exploring courtship, intimacy and love amidst the music of John Coltrane, Miles Davis, and inspired by author Bell Hooks book ” All About Love” Strange Love: EPISODES gathers eight dancer/singers and a jazz trio to merge vocal renditions of Coltrane & Davis’ compositions with theatrical dance, movement monologues and a montage of ambient cinematic projects.
 The mission of the project is to episodically investigate the interior structures to the external appearances of courtship, intimacy and love.

 Critics have identified Trice’s work as innovative, thought-provoking and of otherworldly performances that reflect and touch the core of the human experience.